jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_playback.md

 Use a Spotlight Client to [Configure the Playback Database][enterprise_cfgds_playbackdatabase].

 Use a Spotlight Client to configure Spotlight's data collection schedules.
 How often is data collected?
 On what day?
 At what time?
-[Configure Scheduling][enterprise_cfgmonitor_scheduling]
+See [Configure Scheduling][enterprise_cfgmonitor_scheduling].

 ## Use